 Treating Girls with Anorexia

 Medical care, if needed, is the first item of business.
 By the time they enter treatment, some patients are very ill physically.
 Patients may be dehydrated, anemic, suffering electrolyte imbalances, experiencing low blood pressure and an irregular heartbeat, and suffering from stomach ulcers.
 In some cases, they may have developed kidney disease, liver disease, or damage to their heart muscle.
 Inpatient hospitalization may sometimes be required in order to provide the necessary medical care.
 Patients may even need to be fed through a nasogastric tube, a thin tube inserted in the nose and down the throat into the stomach.
 IV fluids are given to correct electrolyte imbalances and dehydration.

 Children do best in treatment for anorexia when their parents are actively involved in their treatment.
 In many cases, girls can receive treatment on an outpatient basis.
 Family-based treatment (FBT) which involves the whole family in treatment as a support to the patient, is one of the most successful treatments for children and teens with anorexia.
 Regardless of the model of treatment, the first order of business should be to ensure proper nutrition, restore weight, and minimize further consequences from starvation.
 The refeeding process can be difficult and long.
-The F.E.A.S.T. forum is a peer based support forum that exists to give families a structured online resource.
-Usually a team of individuals including therapist, medical doctor, and dietitian provide treatment for anorexia.
+The F.E.A.S.T. forum is a peer-based support forum that exists to give families a structured online resource.
+Usually, a team of individuals including a therapist, medical doctor, and dietitian provide treatment for anorexia.

 Any co-occurring disorders, such as depression or anxiety disorders, must be treated along with the eating disorder.